 Many factors influence smoke, including land topography, likely wind direction, vegetation dryness and air temperature, and these are all considered when planning fuel reduction burns.

-Fuel Reduction Unit staff consider where smoke is likely to go and if roads, agriculture, community events or population centres could be affected.
+Bushfire Risk Unit (BRU) staff consider where smoke is likely to go and if roads, agriculture, community events or population centres could be affected.
 Bureau of Meteorology weather products are also reviewed and monitored before the burn, on the day of lighting up and throughout the burning period until the burn is complete.
 Environment Protection Agency air quality monitors are also checked throughout an active burn.

-FRU staff also coordinate each burn with landowners, notify neighbours and the community about the proposed burn.
-One or two days before the burn is lit the FRU notifies a large group of stakeholders including all Tasmanian media, the Department of Health and Human Services, AsthmaTas, the Environment Protection Authority, Wine Tasmania, Tasmania Police, Mineral Resources Tasmania, the Parks and Wildlife Service, Forestry Tasmania and relevant districts of the Tasmania Fire Service.
+BRU staff also coordinate each burn with landowners, notify neighbours and the local community about the proposed burn.
+One or two days before the burn is lit the BRU notifies a large group of stakeholders including Tasmanian media, the Department of Health and Human Services, AsthmaTas, the Environment Protection Authority, Wine Tasmania, Tasmania Police, Mineral Resources Tasmania, the Parks and Wildlife Service, Forestry Tasmania and relevant districts of the Tasmania Fire Service.
 These notifications are also put on Facebook.
 This is to ensure the community is aware that a burn is occurring and there will be smoke.